mukundbhudia/wembley-events/README.md

 ## Development

 - Within the repo directory run `cargo r`.
-- To generate a calendar to file run `cargo r > output/test.cal` for example.
+    - This will generate a calendar file in `output/wembley-events.ics`.

 ## Production